Jeffufah/JayGames_Spring_MVC/Java Academy/Final Project/Database/x10Hosting Database Access/README.md

 intend random players to be able to access their game.

-I'd experienced a bug with creating new MySQL users to access the database and did not want to spend too much time troubleshooting an issue with a prototype.
+I'd experienced a bug with creating new MySQL users to access the database and did not want to spend too much time troubleshooting an issue with this prototype when there is so much other work to get finished.
 So in the mean time, I import the credentials to access the database from a php script that's not in the public directory.
 I still need to implement measures to protect against SQL Injection and look into salt hashing passwords.